-Citizens of the following countries may enter China at Beijing Capital Airport and spend 144 hours (6 days) without applying for a visa for China
+Citizens of the following countries may enter China and spend 144 hours (6 days) without applying for an entry visa for China

-Albania, Argentina, Australia, Austria, Belarus, Belgium, Bosnia-Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Hungary, Iceland, Italy, Japan, Latvia, Lithuania, Luxembourg, Macedonia (FYROM), Malta, Mexico, Monaco, Montenegro, Netherlands, New Zealand, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Ukraine, UAE, United Kingdom, and United States.
+Albania, Argentina, Australia, Austria, Belarus, Belgium, Bosnia-Herzegovina, Brazil, Brunei, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Macedonia, Malta, Mexico, Monaco, Montenegro, Netherlands, New Zealand, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Ukraine, United Arab Emirates, United Kingdom, United States

-South African citizens are only given a 24 hour transit visa.
+South African citizens are only given a 24 hour visa-free entry.

-Please inform us during your booking process if you wish to use the Chinese transfer visa so we can prepare the necessary documents.
+Please inform us during your booking process if you wish to use the Chinese visa-free entry so we can prepare the necessary documents.

 2. When arriving at the flight check-in counter, the passenger must present printed documents before boarding their flight to China.
-We email an electronic copy of these two documents to you.
+We will email a scanned copy of these two documents to you.

-- a valid entry visa to the next country
+- Your valid entry visa to the DPRK

-Please note: DPRK visas are not released by the DPRK embassy in Beijing until a couple of days before the tour.
-If you wish to use the transit visa on your flight into Beijing, it’s best to arrive the day before the tour to make sure the visa has been issued before you depart whilst still allowing yourself time to deal with any delays at immigration.
+Please note: DPRK visas are not released by the DPRK embassy in Beijing until a couple of days before the tour commences.
+If you wish to use the visa-free entry on your flight into Beijing, it’s best to arrive the day before the tour to make sure the visa has been issued before you depart whilst still allowing yourself time to deal with any delays at immigration.

-4. The passenger may put forward your request for transit to your airline in advance, so that the airline can declare this to the Immigration Inspection prior to your visit.
-You will be granted a transit permit at the airport if you meet all requirements.
+4. You may put forward your request for transit to your airline in advance, so that the airline can declare this to immigration inspection prior to your visit.

-6. Customers are responsible for ensuring these policies are followed and accept that YPT will bear no responsibility for any costs they incur if they do not arrange the transit visa correctly.
-We strongly advise all travellers to check the diplomatic situation between China and their home countries as conditions and costs may change at any time.
+5. Customers are responsible for ensuring these policies and requirements are followed and accept that YPT will bear no responsibility for any costs they incur if they do not arrange the visa-free entry correctly.
+We strongly advise all travellers to check the diplomatic situation between China and their home countries as conditions may change at any time.